Prepare for Commencement Weekend

 Medallions, stoles, pins, sashes, ribbons and other ceremonial ornaments must comply with University standards.
 Ornamentation must be furnished and managed by the respective university group bestowing the honor.
 Sashes may not be more than three inches in width.

 Master and doctoral degree candidates may only wear university-issued regalia and ornamentation as described above.
-Medallions, stoles, pins, sashes and other ceremonial ornaments issued to the student while s/he was an undergraduate may not be worn with University of Scranton graduate-level academic regalia.
+Medallions, stoles, pins, sashes and other ceremonial ornaments issued to the student while s/he was an undergraduate at the University of Scranton or another institution may not be worn with University of Scranton graduate-level academic regalia.

 All ornamentation, including those that use University marks (logo, seal) must be approved by the Office of the Provost at least two weeks prior to Commencement.